Mocking Pytest: A Practical Guide to Test Doubles in Python

 Conclusion

-Mocking is essential for writing fast, reliable tests.
+Mocking pytest dependencies is essential for writing fast, reliable tests.
 Replace slow or external dependencies with controlled mocks, verify your code calls them correctly, and simulate edge cases that would be difficult to trigger in reality.
+Start with simple mocks using the mocker fixture, move to spies when you need partial real behavior, and use autospec for type-safe mocking.

-See Also
+See also

-- pytest-basics — Getting started with pytest framework
+- pytest-basics, Getting started with pytest framework

-- error-handling — Handling exceptions in Python
+- error-handling, Handling exceptions in Python

-- unittest-module — Python’s built-in testing framework
+- unittest-module, Python’s built-in testing framework